TabbyML/tabby/docs/python.md

     inter_threads: int = 1,         # Maximum number of concurrent translations (CPU only).
     intra_threads: int = 4)         # Threads to use per translation (CPU only).

+# Properties:
+translator.device              # Device this translator is running on. translator.device_index        # Device index this translator is running on. translator.num_translators     # Number of translators backing this instance. translator.num_queued_batches  # Number of batches waiting to be translated.

 # output is a 2D list [batch x num_hypotheses] containing dict with keys:
 # * "score"
 # * "tokens"